4d/docs/docs/API/DataStoreClass.md

 |---|---|---|---|
 |Result|Integer|<-|The current value of global modification stamp|<!-- END REF -->

 This method allow us to track modification on data store since a stamp.
-It could help to backup, do some incremental synchronisation or more.
+It could help to see activity, to backup, to do some incremental synchronisation or more.

 #### Description

 The `.getGlobalStamp()` function <!-- REF #DataStoreClass.getGlobalStamp().Summary -->return the current global modification stamps of the datastore<!-- END REF -->.

-#### Examples
+#### Example 1

 The following code allow us to track modification since a stamp, a point in time for base data.

 ```4d
 $current:=ds.getGlobalStamp()

-MethodWhichCoudModifyEmployees()
+doMethodWhichCouldModifyEmployees()

 $hasModificationHappen:=($current = ds.getGlobalStamp())
 ```

+#### Example 2

 Then we could get the entities modifyed or created since this stamp.